Tips to Prevent Bird Strikes on Windows at Home

 We know sometimes birds hit windows and it's much worse during migration but there are a few simple things you can do to stop window strikes.

-Unfortunately, sometimes birds run into our windows.
-It’s never fun to see our feathered friends suffering after these window strikes but, luckily, there are some things that you can do to help stop this from happening.
-The birds might run into the windows for a couple different reasons.
-Sometimes they can see straight through your house out another window and they think they will just pass through unharmed, other times, the reflection off the window plays the same trick on them.
-According the the American Bird Conservancy an average of 2 birds are killed at each US home every year.
+Birds run into windows for a couple different reasons.
+Sometimes they can see straight through your house out another window and think that they can fly right through.
+Other times, the reflection off the window plays a similar trick on them.
+According to the American Bird Conservancy an average of two birds are killed at each U.S. home every year by window strikes.
 Here are a few ways that you can help reduce this problem at your house.

-- Use these products that the American Bird Conservancy recommends on your windows to cut glare and make the windows stand out to birds.
+- Use these products that the American Bird Conservancy recommends on your windows to break up the reflection and make the windows stand out to birds.

-- Hang reflective items in front of the window.
+- Hang reflective items on the outside of the window.
 This will get the birds attention and direct them away from the window.

 - Place bird feeders within 3 feet or outside of 10 feet of all windows.